Redomiciliation: Why and How to Convert Your Foreign Company into a Singapore-Registered Company

 How Do You Redomicile Your Company to Singapore?

-(1) A certified true copy of your Memorandum of Association, Articles of Association or equivalent constitutional documents (which you submitted when originally incorporating your company).
+(1) A certified true copy of your charter, statute, constitution or Memorandum of Association, Articles of Association or equivalent constitutional documents (which you submitted when originally incorporating your company).

 (2) A copy of the constitution which your company will use if successfully redomiciled as a Singapore company.